What Are AlkaloidsÂ

 Both historically and now, alkaloids have served humankind well.
 Many people’s quality of life is greatly improved by using alkaloid-containing substances.
 And for others, the day just doesn’t get going until they’ve had their morning coffee or soda.

-Alkaloids, as you have seen, have a profound effect on the brain’s reward circuit and may be very addictive.
+As you have seen, have a profound effect on the brain’s reward circuit and may be very addictive.
 It is advised that you consult a doctor if you or someone you know has an addiction problem.

 [post-button]